 Another great, gift-worthy range to spoil your home chef with is the Samsung 30″ 5.8 Cu.
 Ft.
-Slide-In Self-Clean Dual-Fuel Convection Range—which is on my wishlist for my next home.
-It has a gas range for quicker temperature changes and a electric oven for consistent results.
+Slide-In Self-Clean Dual-Fuel Convection Range—which is on my wish list for my next home.
+It has a gas range for quick temperature changes and a electric oven for consistent results.
 The dual-door oven is designed as a “Flex Duo” oven, allowing you to set the oven’s temperature uniformly (for larger dishes, like a turkey) or set two different temperatures for smaller dishes (like simultaneous casseroles and cookies.)

 Mouthwatering or not, a new knife, a brand new chest freezer, or a heavy-duty stand mixer are gifts that any chef would swoon over.
 Click on the banner below to plan for the only thing that’s better than receiving a great gift: getting to give one.

 Shop gifts for around the home to get ready for the holiday season.